kmr-rohit/streamlit-qa-csv-rag/README.md

 ### 3. Chat Interface:
 - The user interacts with the application through a chat interface in Streamlit, which updates dynamically as the conversation progresses.

+## Troubleshooting
+1. Issue with CSV Format: Ensure your CSV contains the correct columns (e.g., `body`, `id`, `hashtags`, `author`, `mentions`).
+2. Model Errors: If you’re using an external language model such OpenAPI, ensure your API keys and environment variables are correctly set and LangChain model initialization in the script.
+Alternatively if using other models served by Ollama, make sure to update `LLM_MODEL` variable in the script.
+3. Chroma Errors: If you encounter issues with Chroma, ensure the persistent directory is accessible, and try clearing the `./chroma_db` folder.